 Your ballot needs to be in the hands of your county elections office either by mail or by hand on Election Day, November 3.
 If it’s postmarked by 7 p.m. that day, it’ll be counted as long as it comes in on November 4 by 5 p.m.

 You can turn your ballot in by mail or in person as soon as you’ve finished filling it out (don’t forget the state and local races!).
 The USPS recommends that you send in your ballot at least a week ahead of the deadline to account for any delays, which will be October 27 this year.
 You can also return your completed ballot in person, where you’ll need to present a photo ID when dropping it off.
+As of October 2, if returning the ballot in person, it must be delivered to a single early voting clerk’s office location in each county per a proclamation by Governor Abbott.
+Contact your county’s election office to ask where that one location will be.

 Once you’ve sent it in you can always call your local county elections office to see if they have your ballot.
 And most importantly, don’t forget to sign your ballot before you turn it in!